 With temperatures soaring well above seasonal norms and prolonged drought, many of the UK’s forests and woodlands were put under stress during the summer of 2025.
 Can our trees bounce back?

-When the Met Office confirmed that the summer of 2025 was the hottest ever recorded in Britain, ecologists and foresters were already warning of silent casualties: our woodlands.
-This summer has not only tested the resilience of familiar species such as oak, ash and birch, but also raised serious questions about the future of timber supplies, leading woodland managers to reconsider planting strategies to adapt to the rapidly changing climate.
+When Met Office climate scientists confirmed that the summer of 2025 was the warmest summer in Britain since records began, ecologists and foresters were already warning of silent casualties: our woodlands.
+The UK’s all time highest temperatures not only tested the resilience of familiar species such as oak, ash and birch, but also raised serious questions about the future of timber supplies, leading woodland managers to reconsider planting strategies to adapt to the rapidly changing climate.

-According to the Met Office, the UK recorded an average temperature of 16.1 °C, breaking the previous 2018 record of 15.76 °C. Met Office scientist Dr Emily Carlisle said:
+According to the Met Office, the UK recorded a mean temperature of 16.1 °C, breaking the previous 2018 record of 15.76 °C. Met Office scientist Dr Emily Carlisle said:

 The persistent warmth this year has been driven by a combination of factors including the domination of high-pressure systems, unusually warm seas around the UK and the dry spring soils.
 These conditions have created an environment where heat builds quickly and lingers, with both maximum and minimum temperatures considerably above average.